 - Mt.
 Norman

 - Beaumont Park – is accessible by boat or on foot from the Mt.
-Norman parking lot., a 20 minute hike.
-It offers camping, picnicking, swimming, water, toilets.
+Norman parking lot, a 20 minute hike.
+It offers camping, picnicking, swimming and toilets.

 - Roe Lake

 - Prior Centennial Park – The only public campsite on the North Penders, with forest walks.
 (Heart Trail)

 CRD and Community Parks:

 - Danny Martin baseball park at Magic Lake.